-Ref Values / Roles Management Target Means (strategies for implementation) Performance Measures 1.0 IDENTITY CHARACTER AND EXPERIENCING THE PLACE 1.1 A meaning of the place that resonates with Country To implement a meaning and description that reflects connection to place Work with the community to establish a meaning and description that captures the place's connection to Country Consultation completed Adopted meaning and description 1.2 A place which signposts and celebrates local, natural and cultural history • To contribute to the spaces identity and character Investigate the inclusion of informative and interpretive elements that reflect the spaces historical identity and natural character Increased visibility of park identity 1.3 A centrally located regional park To conserve the park for the use and enjoyment of future generations Protect and conserve the overall park open space as a legacy for future communities Maintain records of public comments in relation to park.
-Regularly review of register to guide future directions 1.4 A green oasis in a highly urbanised area To conserve the "green" and natural character of the park Management has regard for conserving green and natural character of the park Increased use of park measured by survey and observation 2.0 ACCESS, CONNEC TIONS AND ACCESSIBILITY 2.1 A well-connected space to adjoining neighbourhoods and to district and regional users To provide functional, inviting, accessible and safe routes to the park from adjoining areas Review, monitor and work towards improving local access routes for workplace precincts and adjoining residential areas Maintain records of public comments in relation to park access.
-Regular review of register to guide future directions 2.2 Wayfinding that seamlessly aids access and use • To provide effective wayfinding and signage for park users and cyclists Maintain and upgrade wayfinding and signage in accordance with asset management plan Where required, implement new wayfinding and signage Increased local use of park, measured by observation Routine surveys, audits and inspections 2.3 A place that is clear, easy and safe to move around • To provide functional, attractive and compliant internal circulation routes and path networks Maintain and upgrade paths and pavements in accordance with park service levels Where required, implement new pathways to create greater connectivity in park Path and pavements managed in accordance with Australian Standards Routine surveys, audits and inspections 2.4 An appropriately lit environment To provide adequate lighting to support desired night access, recreational and leisurely use of open space Maintain and renew lighting in accordance with asset management plan Monitor to identify lighting issues and address as require Lighting maintained in accordance with Australian Standards Routine surveys, audits and inspections
+F Values / Roles Management Target Means (strategies for implementation) Performance Measures 1.0 IDENTITY CHARACTER AND EXPERIENCING THE PLACE 1.1 A meaning of the place that resonates with Country To implement a meaning and description that reflects connection to place Work with the community to establish a meaning and description that captures the place's Connection to Country Consultation completed Adopted meaning and description 1.2 A place which signposts and celebrates local, natural and cultural history To contribute to the spaces identity and character Investigate the inclusion of informative and interpretive elements that reflect the spaces historical identity and natural character Increased visibility of park identity 1.3 A centrally located regional park To conserve the park for the use and enjoyment of future generations Protect and conserve the overall park open space as a legacy for future communities Maintain records of public comments in relation to park.
+Regular review of register to guide future directions 1.4 A green oasis in a highly urbanised area To conserve the "green" and natural character of the park Management has regard for conserving green and natural character of the park Increased use of park measured by survey and observation - 2.2.4.205.22.2011152 TIONS AND ASSESSIBILITY - - TIONS AND ACCESSIBILITY 2.1 A well-connected space to adjoining neighbourhoods and to district and regional users 2.0 ACCESS, CONNEC To provide functional, inviting, accessible and safe routes to the park from adjoining areas Review, monitor and work towards improving local access routes for workplace precincts and adjoining residential areas Maintain records of public comments in relation to park access.
+Regular review of register to guide future direction 2.1 space to adjoining neighbourhoods and to district and To provide functional, inviting, accessible and safe routes to Review, monitor and work towards improving local access routes for workplace precincts comments in relation to park space to adjoining neighbourhoods and to district and regional users Wayfinding that seamlessly aids To provide functional, inviting, accessible and safe routes to the park from adjoining areas To provide effective wayfinding and signage for park users Review, monitor and work towards improving local access routes for workplace precincts and adjoining residential areas Maintain and upgrade wayfinding and signage in accordance with asset management plan Where required, implement new comments in relation to park access.
+Regular review of register to guide future direction Increased local use of park, measured by observation Routine surveys, audits and